 , blood sugar

-.
+and cholesterol.
 Don’t smoke and get regular physical activity.
 Try to lower your stress

 level, too,” they said in a society news release.